dataminer-site/dataminer-site.github.io/_posts/2021-12-03-duck-arrow.md

     .aggregate("SELECT AVG(fare_amount), AVG(tip_amount), AVG(tip_amount / fare_amount) as tip_pct","passenger_count").arrow()
 ```

-## DuckDB and Arrow: The Basics
+## DataMiner and Arrow: The Basics

 In this section, we will look at some basic examples of the code needed to read and output Arrow tables in both Python and R.

 ### Setup

-First we need to install DuckDB and Arrow.
+First we need to install DataMiner and Arrow.
 The installation process for both libraries in Python and R is shown below.

 ```bash
 # Python Install